World Languages and Cultures (WLC)

 Credits: 3.
 Contact Hours: Lecture 3.

 An interdisciplinary and chronological examination of Asian American immigration experiences from the early 19th century to the 21st century.
 Focus on how these immigration histories are accompanied by changing racial constructions.
 Discussion of racial stereotyping, the model minority myth, identity development, and efforts for social justice.
-Meets U.S. Diversity Requirement.
+Meets U.S. Cultures and Communities (formerly U.S. Diversity) Requirement.

 Credits: 3.
 Contact Hours: Lecture 3.